Tew-odros/knapsack_problem_assignment/README.md

 ## Overview

 This C++ program implements two classic knapsack problem-solving algorithms:
-  **0/1 Knapsack** - Uses dynamic programming to solve the discrete item selection problem **Fractional Knapsack** - Uses a greedy algorithm to solve the continuous item selection problem The tool allows users to input items with names, values, and weights, then select which algorithm to apply to maximize the value within a given capacity constraint.
+0/1 Knapsack – Uses dynamic programming to solve the discrete item selection problem.
+Fractional Knapsack – Uses a greedy algorithm to solve the continuous item selection problem.

+The tool allows users to input items with names, values, and weights, then select which algorithm to apply to maximize the value within a given capacity constraint.
+It supports real-time comparison of both approaches for the same input, helping users understand their behavior and efficiency.

 ## Data Structures